jack33001/CP-Quadruped-Control/README.md

 Currently, Gazebo is the only simulation environment supported within this project.
 To run a simulation, launch the file `sim.launch.py` from the `quadruped_bringup` folder.

 ## Running on hardware
+CurrentlyHardware is run using Zenoh as middleware.
+This requires switching the middleware in each open terminal, but never fear the source files are here!

+### Zenoh

+1. On startup of a terminal run: source CLnew.sh

+2. Run Zenoh Router:
+source CL_router_start.sh

+3. Work as Normal.

+### Running the robot.

+ros2 launch quadruped_bringup real.launch.py

+### remoting into the robot while on the same network

+ros2 launch quadruped_bringup remote.launch.py